Parimatch1/SV-Guides-Revamped/Training Guidelines.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** We are now moving onto Scenarios!
+We are now moving onto Scenarios!
 In this phase, we are testing you on your knowledge of the rules, comprehension, grammar, and question correctness—along with your proficiency with equipment!

-**Speaker:** Before we proceed, I’d like to address three important rules to pass this section.
+Before we proceed, I’d like to address three important rules to pass this section.

-**Speaker:** 1.
-Do not actually frisk or kill the inmates.
+1. Do not actually frisk or kill the inmates.
 (Use verbal commands like -frisks- instead.)

-**Speaker:** 2.
-Do not step outside the yellow box.
+2. Do not step outside the yellow box.

-**Speaker:** 3.
-The tools permitted for this section are handcuffs, tasers, Glocks, and shields.
+3. The tools permitted for this section are handcuffs, tasers, Glocks, and shields.
 The use of any other tools will result in failure.

-**Speaker:** Each of you will be tasked with responding appropriately to interactions demonstrated by the helper.
+Each of you will be tasked with responding appropriately to interactions demonstrated by the helper.
 Your responses should follow the facility’s procedures and guidelines.

-**Speaker:** Now please split up into 2 equal groups on the green instructional lines along the room.
+Now please split up into 2 equal groups on the green instructional lines along the room.

 > `[Start the "Scenarios" phase on Bloxcord]`
 > `[The supervisor should team the helpers to inmates]`